 1. Signing the dotted line too early

-In a competitive market, buyers will often experience a fear of missing out and proceeding to sign a Contract for Sale under pressure.
+In a competitive market, buyers will often experience a fear of missing out and proceed to sign a Contract for Sale under pressure.
 Unfortunately, there are often dire consequences linked with this further down the track, which could have been avoided by simply obtaining pre-signing advice from a property lawyer.

 When entering a Contract for Sale, pre-signing advice is crucial.
 A property lawyer will read the fine print, advise of any issues they may foresee, and recommend additional special conditions that may be beneficial to include whilst taking each buyer’s needs and intent into consideration.
 Minor errors in a Contract for Sale can lead to significant setbacks, and hidden clauses can result in unexpected expenses.